-The Collaborative Master's Program in Asia-Pacific Studies
+The Collaborative Master's Program in Contemporary East and Southeast Asian Studies

-The deadline for applications to the September 2014 program is February 1, 2014.
+The deadline for applications to the September 2018 program is February 1, 2018.

 CESEAS students have access to a student research and study space in the Munk School of Global Affairs in order to foster intellectual exchanges and collaboration beyond the classroom.